Mastermindzh/Subdarr/README.md

 The logger, by default, does nothing (yay freedom).
 It is possible to extend the logger if you know how to write Python code.
 Simply edit the logger/logger.py file and edit what the "log" method does.
-In the example below I changed the log method to log a seperator before and after the actual message.
+In the example below I changed the log method to log a separator before and after the actual message.

 ```python
 def log(message):